Our Students

 What campus transition options do I have?

-If you cannot complete your degree at your current campus, you will have the option of transitioning to another Penn State Commonwealth Campus, enrolling in Penn State World Campus, or exploring alternative degree pathways with the help of your academic adviser.
+If you cannot complete your degree at your current campus, you will have the option of transitioning to another Penn State campus, enrolling in Penn State World Campus, or exploring alternative degree pathways with the help of your academic adviser.

 As is the case currently — and continuing for bachelor’s degree students enrolling in fall 2025 — you can complete the first two years of your studies at any Penn State campus as part of the 2+2 Plan before transitioning to another campus to finish your degree.